muquit/privategpt/README.md

  which pip3
 ```

-- If the version env is created with python 3.13, remove the directory.
+- If the virtual env is created with python 3.13, remove the directory and start again.

 ### Create Python Virtual Environment